aws-samples/amazon-personalize-data-conversion-pipeline/README.md

 This template will deploy a sample data-conversion pipeline to convert data into the format required for training Amazon Personalize (ie: .CSV).
 Using the parmeters outlined below, you can customize this pipeline to convert data from various source formats into the formats required for Amazon Personalize User, Item, and Interaction data-sets.

 Data will be cataloged with a Glue Crawler, and transformed with a Glue Job.
-The functions deployed as part of this solution are CloudFormation Custom Resources that will generate a data conversion script based on the cataloged source data, and provide example AVRO schema files you can use to train your Amazon Personalize solution.
+The functions deployed as part of this solution are CloudFormation Custom Resources that will generate a data conversion script based on the cataloged source data.

 This solution will also generate an AVRO schema file which represents the data that was converted.
 This schema file can be used to create a data set within Amazon Personalize.
+For more details on the AVRO scema and Amazon Personalize Data Sets please refer to the Amazon Personalize documention.

 ## Limitations